Listener letter on science: Background

 The authors argued that science was universal to humanity with origins in ancient Egypt, Mesopotamia, ancient Greece, and India.
 They also noted the Muslim world's significant contributions to mathematics, astronomy, and physics; which later passed onto Europe and North America.
 The authors also asserted that science was neutral rather than a tool of colonialism, highlighting its contributions to tackling global issues such as the COVID-19 pandemic, climate change, pollution, biodiversity loss, and environmental degradation.

 While recognising the contributions of indigenous knowledge to culture, public policy and scientific knowledge, the authors contended that it was not science since it did not meet what they regarded as the scientific criteria for "empirical, universal truths."
-They alleged that placing indigenous knowledge on the same level of science would patronise and fail indigenous populations.
+They alleged that placing indigenous knowledge on the same level as science would patronise and fail indigenous populations.
 Instead, they proposed ensuring that everyone had the opportunity to participate in the world's scientific enterprises.